By the Shores of Time

 The door’s first hinge loosened before the infected broke it down.
 Johnny slid out precariously as several splinters lodged into his body.
 The knife slashed against Celeste when she ran toward the window.
 Alex shoved her away from the window as her head hit against the windowpane.
 She heard the knife clatter upon impact while the drunkard’s panting became muddled in the downpour.

 Johnny charged at her before she could recover.
 Her pleas went unheard as he pressed against her, trying to bite her.
 She believed his snarls and clanking teeth would be the last things she’d hear, imagining her flesh being ripped out.
-Celeste’s fear became her strength as she managed to push him off her.
+Celeste’s fear became her strength as she pushed him off her.
 Before she could stand, he nearly bit her as she held his neck off with her forearm.
-Her whimpers were met with her growls as her breathing grew frantic.
+Her whimpers were met with his growls as her breathing grew frantic.

-Her upper body began to weaken, quickly forcing itself upon her.
-While her arm trembled, she felt for the knife near them.
-Using the last bit of energy she had, she clenched its smooth handle before driving it into the side of his head.
-His snarls ended, and his eyes were devoid of the rage that gave him life.
+Her upper body weakened, quickly forcing itself upon her.
+Trembling uncontrollably, she felt for the knife near them.
+Using the last bit of energy she had, she clenched its smooth handle and drove it into the side of his head.
+His snarls ended abruptly, and his eyes were devoid of the rage that gave him life.
 Blood seeped along her hand, feeling its warmth continue down her forearm.
 A sudden gasp followed, realizing what she’d done.

 “I—I” she began to tear while gently setting him to the side.
 “I’m sorry.”